SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_html5_apps.png)

-    As result you should now see to entries/apps:
+    As a result you should now see two entries/apps:

     - Task Center
     - Task Center Administration